Can’t sleep? Mood swings? Cramps? Annoying headaches?

 The only way to be sure you have a hormone imbalance is through a medical examination.

 A blood test is the most common method.
 However, this method tests you for specific hormone imbalances (e.g. insulin imbalance, or estrogen imbalance).

-So to get tested for the right hormones you will need to answer questions related to your symptoms, when you started noticing them, and whether you’re taking any hormone balance supplements, hormone balance pills, or medications.
+So to get tested for the right hormones you will need to answer questions related to your hormone balance signs, when you started noticing them, and whether you’re taking any hormone balance supplements, hormone balance pills, or medications.